A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) addresses sequential decision making problems in which an agent seeks to discover the optimal policy via trial-and-error interactions with the environment~\cite{introduction2drl, dqn2013, ppo, ddpg}.
-Since visual observations such as images are intuitive and cost-effective for an agent to perceive its environment~\cite{vai, sac_ae}, visual RL learning from visual observations has been widely applied in various domains, including video games~\cite{AlphaZero}, autonomous driving~\cite{2021autonomous_driving}, robot control~\cite{qt-opt}, etc. However, learning directly from high-dimensional visual observations is still largely hindered by the challenges of low sample efficiency and large generalization gaps~\cite{dmc,SLAC,sac_ae,rad,drq,drq_v2,svea}.
+Reinforcement learning (RL) addresses sequential decision-making problems in which an agent seeks to discover the optimal policy via trial-and-error interactions with the environment~\cite{introduction2drl, dqn2013, ppo, ddpg}.
+Visual RL, a variant that learns directly from visual observations such as images, has gained widespread application across various domains due to its intuitive and cost-effective approach to environmental perception~\cite{vai, sac_ae}.
+This paradigm has been successfully employed in video games~\cite{AlphaZero}, autonomous driving~\cite{2021autonomous_driving}, robot control~\cite{qt-opt}, and other areas.
+However, learning directly from high-dimensional visual observations remains largely hindered by the challenges of low sample efficiency and large generalization gaps~\cite{dmc,SLAC,sac_ae,rad,drq,drq_v2,svea}.

 To learn sample-efficient and generalizable visual RL agents, a considerable amount of effort has been devoted to developing diverse approaches, including $(1)$ applying \textbf{explicit regularization} techniques such as entropy regularization~\cite{study_on_overfitting, sac} to constrain the model's weights~\cite{CoinRun, regularization_matter, Consistent_Dropout}; $(2)$ performing joint learning with RL loss and \textbf{auxiliary tasks} to provide additional representation supervision~\cite{sac_ae, mlr, PI-SAC, spr, playvirtual, vcd, curl, CCLF, ADAT, dribo, st_dim, ccfdm, M-CURL, DRIML, cody}; $(3)$ building a \textbf{world model} of the RL environment that allows learning behaviors from imagined outcomes~\cite{planet,dreamer,dreamerv2,SLAC}; and $(4)$ \textbf{pretraining an encoder} that can project high-dimensional observations into compact state representation~\cite{atc, proto, apt, cic, pieg, VRL3, PVR, mvp, RRL, rakelly2021mutual}.